antonkw/minimal-mistakes/_posts/2022-04-20-Dependency-management-in-Scala.md

 Now we precisely got what we implied.
 Important thought here is a conscious movement toward a better *explanation of which underlying components are required.* The load function simply works and doesn't require attention from a user.
 Nevertheless, we described its presence for better awareness.
-In fact, that ambiguity potentially has its own drawback.
+In fact, that ambiguity potentially has its own drawbacks.

 We meet an open ending again.
 The point here is understanding how Reader-inspired structures can affect API declaration.